Triumph Stag: Unmade variants

 Triumph planned a coupé version of the Stag to complement the open-top tourer, in the same manner as the smaller GT6 coupé was based on the Spitfire.
 In 1968, Michelotti converted his original 1966 styling concept Stag into his idea of a coupe version and, following further deliberations at Triumph, he was sent a prototype body shell for an 'improved' version to be manufactured.
-This second car took very clear styling cues from the GT6, including the shape of the rear windows and roofline and the provision of air vent 'gills' in the C-Pillar.
+This second car took very clear styling cues from the GT6, including the shape of the rear windows and roofline and the provision of air vent 'gills' in the C-pillar.
 In 1970/71, Triumph built a one-off 'production' Stag coupé, called the Fastback, to Michelotti's design with minor detail differences to match the production Stag more closely.
 Although the design was considered successful and "more useful than an ordinary Stag", British Leyland did not continue with the project, reportedly because they feared the Stag fastback would take sales from other actual and planned vehicles in the BL range.
-The Triumph built prototype survives.
+The Triumph-built prototype survives.

 A number of Stags were built with four-wheel drive using the Ferguson Formula developed by Ferguson Research and pioneered on the Jensen FF.
 One Stag was reportedly fitted with the FF system by Triumph itself during development, but was either scrapped or converted back to standard specification.
 Two more 4WD Stags were built in 1972 by FF Developments, a company separate from Ferguson that had licensed the technology for converting existing road cars.
 The cars (one with manual transmission, one with automatic) were commissioned by GKN for development and testing work.
 Both had automatic locking differentials actuated by a viscous coupling and the same Dunlop Maxaret mechanical anti-lock braking system as used in the Jensen.
 The cars differed visually from standard by having a broad bulge in the centre of the bonnet; the engine had to be mounted slightly higher in the engine bay to accommodate the drive to the front wheels.
 Both these cars survive.

 A lightweight Stag was tested which was essentially a standard Stag with most of the sound-deadening material removed.
 This did not proceed.
-A 32-valve Stag V8 engine was built and tested, featuring Dolomite Sprint 16-valve heads, but no documentary or other trace of any actual vehicle having been built with the engine has come to light.
-The proposal was that this engine would power the fastback referred to above.
-Any such engine would have required mirror-image cylinder heads to be made, as otherwise the second camshaft, above the opposite bank of cylinders, would have emerged at the wrong end of the engine.
+A 32-valve Stag V8 engine was considered, but no documentary or other trace of any actual engine having been built has come to light.
+Any such engine could not have used two Dolomite Sprint 16-valve heads because it would have required mirror-image heads on opposite sides.
+Otherwise, the second camshaft, above the opposite bank of cylinders, would have emerged at the wrong end of the engine.

 FF Developments also converted a number of Triumph 2000s (saloons and estates) to 4WD, including at least one 'Triumph 3000 estate' which received a Stag engine and gearbox as well as the Ferguson 4WD drivetrain.